khoapmd/Temperature28lilyGo/README.md

    - Connect to Wi-Fi
    - Read, check and sync with the server then apply configuration
    - Check for OTA updates
-   - Begin publishing data to MQTT broker
+   - Begin publishing and receiving data to MQTT broker

 ## Troubleshooting